chrissavage2300/Bench-Top-Power-Supply/README.md

 # Bench-Top-Power-Supply
-An Adjustable powersupply with current limiting.
-Code is still be worked on as I am waiting for a larger PIC to come in.
-I ran out of memory for the GLCD.
-The PIC16F1773 is too small.
+An Adjustable linear powersupply with current limiting.
+Program is done in Great Cow Basic.

+Features:

+Adjustable Current Limit

+Adjustable Voltage.

+Clicking the Voltage Adjust knob inward selects either a x1 or x10 multiplier to make adjustment faster.

+The PIC is mostly for displaying voltage and current.
+The actual control is all done by the op-amp